Kölnbrein Dam: Completion and cracks

 By 1977, construction on the dam had reached an advanced stage where it could begin to impound its reservoir.
 While filling with water, cracks began to appear in the dam on its upstream heel when the reservoir level was 42 m below its maximum operating level of 1902 m above sea level.
 Uplift pressure on the dam had unexpectedly increased as well and engineers worried that the structure's grout curtain had been damaged.
-Because the dam is in a "U"-shaped valley instead of the usual "V"-shaped for arch dams, hydrostatic pressure is exceptionally strong on the center-bottom (heel) upstream portion of the dam.
+Because the dam is in a U-shaped valley instead of the usual V-shaped for arch dams, the force resulting from hydrostatic pressure is exceptionally strong on the center-bottom (heel) upstream portion of the dam.
 As excessive water leaked into lower areas of the dam, the water level was drawn down and engineers increased drainage.

 In 1979, the grout curtain was strengthened and another full impoundment was unsuccessfully attempted.
 Between 1980 and 1981, a polyurethane resin grout was used to re-grout joints and they were frozen during the next impoundment attempt, allowing them to thaw naturally.
 As remedial works progressed, cracks near the abutments (flanks) of the dam formed as well; on the downstream side and in a horizontal direction.
 A plastic sheet-covered concrete blanket was laid on the upstream valley floor behind the dam between 1981 and 1983.
 In the next few years, the sheets had to be repaired and the grout curtain re-grouted.
 In 1984, the reservoir was able to reach 90 percent full.
 In 1979 and 1983, it had temporarily reached its maximum level as well but it could not be safely sustained.
 In 1984, the reservoir levels were limited to 15–20 m below maximum, and at those levels it was able to operate safely though at reduced capacities.

 Notwithstanding these remedial actions, a long-term solution was required.
 This came in the form of a 70 m tall "thrust block" that had to be constructed at the downstream base of the dam in order to absorb load from the dam and pressure on its abutments.
 Its construction was approved in 1988 and executed between 1989 and 1992.
 Joining the dam and the block are over 600 special neoprene pads which adjust to forces from the reservoir rising and lowering.
 In addition, joints and fissures in the dam were re-grouted again but with a water-tight resin epoxy.
 The reservoir was able to operate at maximum levels and operate as normal in 1993.